-TOOL OF THE DAY: Testifying before a legislative committee.
+TOOL OF THE DAY: Testifying before a legislative committee for Equal Shared Parenting.

 CATEGORY: Family Law Legislation

-So many people showed up to testify yesterday that it overwhelmed the committee!
+So many people showed up to testify on HB2363 Equal Parenting Bill that it overwhelmed the committee!
 The chair, Rep. Dutton stated that there were 17 people who showed up to testify and that if all of them took 20 minutes that we would be there for another 7 hours.
 Many of us said that “we are happy to stay.”
 Over 17 people testified in favor of the Equal Parental Rights Bill in Texas HB2363 and only one person testified against.

 And I bet you can guess who that one person might be.
 Yep, a lawyer.
 Not just any lawyer though.
 The head lawyer for the Family Law Foundation.
 She testified against the Bill stating that the current family code in Texas already provides for almost equal time to the parents.
 She also testified that this was about the children and not the parents.